jonasoesch/p9/4-experiment.md

 ## Design choices

 While designing the narrative visualizations a lot of small choices needed to be made.
 Many of them were based on informal testing and observation of test subjects.
 This section will give brief argumentations for some of the most important decisions.
-A longer discssion can be found in appendix \ref{appendix-designchoices}.
+A longer discussion can be found in appendix \ref{appendix-designchoices}.

-#### Minimal textual naarrative
+#### Minimal textual narrative

 While narrative visualization is usually coupled with narrative text ([@sec:introduction]), we have excluded longer texts as a potential confounder from the experiment.